ioncakephper/sk/website/skelo-outline.md

                 - Topic outline tags
                 - Category outline tags
 - Category related content
+    - @brief Learn which outline tags help you describe category items.
+From basic expand and collapse categories to showing an auto-generated index when clicking the category label.
+Additionally, describe a category that will show a page when users click the category label.
+A much easier process than editing the sidebars.js file!
     - @headings
         - Basic category
             - @brief A basic category behavior involves expanding or collapsing its pages.